 residual-method contrasts and interaction cells in screening language.

-Refit contrasts require explicit subgroup linking and precision support
+Refit contrasts require explicit subgroup linking and precision support for

 Typical workflow